🌀

 How much does fan replacement cost for a Dell XPS 15 (9530)?

-How long does fan replacement take?
+How long does fan replacement take and how hard is it?

-Is it worth repairing my Dell XPS 15 (9530)?
+Is repairing my Dell XPS 15 (9530) worth it vs replacing it?

 External Resources